Grant Amounts & Matching Funds

 All grants require a nonfederal match of at least 1 to 1.
 For example, if an organization receives a $10,000 grant, the total eligible project costs must be at least $20,000 and the organization must provide at least $10,000 toward the project from nonfederal sources.

-Period of Support
+Period of Performance

-Grants awarded under these guidelines generally may cover a period of support of up to two years.
+The National Endowment for the Arts’ support of a project can start no sooner than the "Earliest Beginning Date for National Endowment for the Arts Period of Performance" listed on the Application Calendar.
+Grants awarded under these guidelines generally may cover a period of performance of up to two years.
 The two-year period is intended to allow an applicant sufficient time to plan, execute, and close out its project, not to repeat a one-year project for a second year.

 Any planning costs that are included as part of the project must be incurred during the established period of performance.
 No pre-award costs are allowable in the Project Budget.
 Project costs that are incurred before the "Earliest Beginning Date for National Endowment for the Arts Period of Performance" will be removed from the Project Budget.

 A grantee may not receive more than one National Endowment for the Arts grant for the same project during the same period of performance.